OfficeDev/office-js-docs-pr/docs/testing/debug-desktop-using-edge-chromium.md

 ms.date: 11/09/2021
 ms.localizationpriority: high
 ---
-# Debug add-ins on Windows using Visual Studio Code and EMicrosoft Edge WebView2 (Chromium-based)
+# Debug add-ins on Windows using Visual Studio Code and Microsoft Edge WebView2 (Chromium-based)

 Office Add-ins running on Windows can use the Debugger for Microsoft Edge extension in Visual Studio Code to debug against the Edge Chromium WebView2 runtime.